EricMarcon/Synchro/docs/README.md

 It runs both interactively or as a command line (see Help for the syntax).
 It was not written to replace Robocopy (from Windows Resource Kit) as a tool typically used in a scheduled task.
 _Synchro_ (the application) is, however, much easier to use by common people.

+## Download binaries

+- [x64](Synchro.x64.exe): For any x64 version of Windows > XP SP3.
+Recommended.

+- [x86](Synchro.exe): for any version of Windows > XP SP3.

+The installers will download .NET Framework 4.7 if needed.

 ## Using the code